WICG/cross-origin-storage/README.md

 The visibility of a resource in COS can be upgraded but never downgraded:

 - **Restricted to global**: If a resource was initially stored with an `origins` list, any site (including the original storer or a completely different site) can later call `requestFileHandles()` for the same hash with `create: true` and _omit_ the `origins` field.
 If the user agent verifies the hash matches, the resource is then marked as globally available.
-This is safe because the act of providing the hash proves the site already has access to the resource.
+The new site *must still* write the full file using the returned `handle` object, to prevent sites from using this behavior to detect whether a file was previously stored.
 - **Global to restricted**: If a resource is already globally available in COS, any attempt to store it again with a specific `origins` list is ignored.
 The resource remains globally available, and the user agent should log a warning to the console to inform the developer that the restriction was not applied.

 ##### Example: Storing multiple files